wavefrontHQ/docs/integrations/envoy.md

     **NOTE**: The Kubernetes Metrics Collector scrapes all the pods that have Prometheus annotation enabled.

 2. Annotate the Envoy pods so that they can be discovered by Kubernetes Metrics Collector.
-Assuming that the admin `port_value` in Envoy ConfigMap is `9901`, run:{% raw %}
+Assuming that the admin `port_value` in Envoy ConfigMap is `9901`, run:{% raw %}
 ```
 kubectl annotate pods <pod-name> prometheus.io/scrape=true prometheus.io/port=9901 prometheus.io/path=/stats/prometheus
 ```